Adelaide Oval: International cricket

-Adelaide Oval hosts some of the many exciting events in the cricketing calendar – including the annual Australia Day One Day International on 26 January (replacing a traditional Australia Day test) and every 4 years, one of the 5 Ashes test matches against England.
-The tests are now normally held in early December and is a clash between Australia and the international touring team of that particular season.
+Adelaide Oval hosts some of the many events in the cricketing calendar, including the annual Australia Day One Day International on 26 January (replacing a traditional Australia Day Test) and every four years, one of the five Ashes Test matches against England.
+The Tests are now normally held in early December and is a clash between Australia and the international touring team of that particular season.
 Adelaide Oval was the host of the first ever day/night Test match, when Australia played New Zealand on 27 November 2015.

-In 2011, Adelaide Oval held its first Twenty20 International between Australia and England, a match which England won by 1 wicket.
-The ground was announced as one of the venues for the 2022 ICC Men's T20 World Cup, and will host one of the semi-finals.
+In 2011, Adelaide Oval held its first Twenty20 International between Australia and England, a match which England won by one wicket.
+The ground was announced as one of the venues for the 2022 ICC Men's T20 World Cup, and hosted one of the semi-finals.